-370 Survey of Public History (226; 301 or concurrently, or instructor approval)
+370 Survey of Public History (225 or 226, or concurrently, or departmental approval)

 This is a mixed lecture and experiential/service learning course, in which students learn about the nature, theory, and praxis of Public History and about the varieties of Public History careers.
 Students will investigate one Public History field in particular, and then pursue a service learning project appropriate to it.